Chinese Giant Salamander Skull

 Chinese giant salamander or Andrias davidianus has been recorded feeding on insects, millipedes, horsehair worms, amphibians (both frogs and salamanders), freshwater crabs, shrimp, fish and Asiatic water shrews.

 It is considered critically endangered in the wild due to habitat loss, pollution, and overcollection, as it is considered a delicacy and used in traditional Chinese medicine.
-On farms in central China, it is extensively farmed and sometimes bred, although many of the salamanders on the farms are caught in the wild.
-It has been listed as one of the top-10 “focal species” in 2008 by the Evolutionarily Distinct and Globally Endangered project.

-Chinese Giant Salamander Facts
+Chinese Giant Salamander Facts:

 Kingdom: Animalia